92green/enty/packages/enty-docs/src/content/tutorial/glossary.md

 It's called an Api becuase it most often is the binding between an API and a client.

 ## Child Schema
-Any schema that requires a definition on a single child.
+Any schema that requires a shape on a single child.
 See: [EntitySchema], [ArraySchema], [DynamicSchema]

-## Definition
+## shape
-Definitions are the ke peice of information required by a schema.
+shapes are the ke peice of information required by a schema.
 For an [EntitySchema] it is [Structural Schema], for an [ObjectSchema] it is an object literal describing its relationships.

 ## Denormalize